kingeric1992/enbParmLinks/README.md

 ```
 where variable are listed after the EXPR expression in sequential order from a0 - a19, separated by commas.

-Additionally, multiline expressions and linking to same key is also avalible.
+Additionally, multiline expressions or linking to same key is also avalible.
 ```ini
 ; linking to same variable
 EFFECT.TXT:"VALUE" = EXPR:"conditional(1, (a0 == 0) || ( a0 == 2 ) || (a0 == 4) )", EFFECT.TXT:"raw"